hienvantran/CZ4045-NLP/CNN-LSTM/README.md

 ## Evaluation

-For both CNN and CNN-LSTM, model 3 has better performance than model 2 on the same dataset and model 4 has outperformed model 3 with a similar distribution dataset.
+For both CNN and LSTM, model 3 has better performance than model 2 on the same dataset and model 4 has outperformed model 3 with a similar distribution dataset.
 We can conclude that:

 - Transfer learning from pretrained model on larger dataset (Kaggle) is able to increase performance.
 - More data helps model to learn more information and increase the results.

-Compared between CNN and CNN-LSTM, unexpectedly, CNN perform slightly better than the latter.
-This result may be due to the CNN-LSTM is overfitting the training data and hence less generalzing well on test set.
+Compared between CNN and LSTM, unexpectedly, CNN perform slightly better than the latter.
+This result may be due to the LSTM is overfitting the training data and hence less generalzing well on test set.

 Therefore, for serving data, we will consider CNN model 4 as our optimal models to predict.
 We still report all models predictions as reference.